 The average cost of a wedding was $33,391 last year.
-This is according to The Knot’s 2016 Real Weddings study.
-That’s up 8% from the 2015 average.
+This is according to The Knot’s Real Weddings study.

 Every 6 months or so, my wife and I high five each other and reaffirm that NOT having a wedding was one of the best ideas we ever had.

 Don’t get me wrong, I like going to other peoples weddings.
 My wife would have hated having one of her own.

 Generally I am all for the whole spend money on experiences not things(like Travel).
 However, it seems to me that most people go through mounds of stress and expense for an event that never quite lives up to expectations anyway.